Stadium Merdeka: Other sports

-In 1975, the stadium had hosted third Men's Hockey World Cup from 1 to 15 March 1975.
+In 1975, the stadium had hosted the third Men's Hockey World Cup from 1 to 15 March 1975.
 India won its only Hockey World Cup after beating Pakistan by 2–1.
 The 1975 edition is also the Malaysian national team best performance, which won the fourth place in the event.
 The event was witnessed by over 50,000 spectators, despite the fact that the stadium had only 45,000 seats.

 The stadium had also held the fight between Muhammad Ali and Joe Bugner on 1 July 1975.
 It was held as an exhibition bout as a part of the Far East tour.
 The match was held prior to the infamous Thrilla in Manila that was held three months later.
 About 20,000 spectators witnessed the fight in the stadium, including the Yang di-Pertuan Agong, the Prime Minister, several kings and governors, as well as Joe Frazier, Ali's former adversary.
 Ali won the fight by 73–67, 73–65 and 72–65 after the mandatory 15 rounds were over.

 In athletics, the stadium was also used to held the 1991 Asian Athletics Championships, which was held in Kuala Lumpur.
 The event was held from 19 to 23 October.
 Aside from that, the stadium was also regularly used for national championships.